namdarine/ML_project2/README.md

 Implement generic k-fold cross-validation and bootstrapping model selection methods.

-How to use: This code uses packages such as pandas, numpy, and matplotlib.
+How to use: This code uses packages such as pandas, numpy, statemodels, seaborn, and matplotlib.
 You need to install each packages.
-Open CMD -> pip install numpy -> pip install pandas -> pip install matplotlib.
+Open CMD -> pip install numpy -> pip install pandas -> pip install statsmodels -> pip install seaborn -> pip install matplotlib.
 After installing the package you can run each code blocks from top to bottom.

 ** Do your cross-validation and bootstrapping model selectors agree with a simpler model selector like AIC in simple cases (like linear regression)?**
   - Yes. $R^2$ of Ridge Regression is 0.92 and mean $R^2$ of our cross-validation is 0.79 and bootstrapping model is 0.81.